Most athletes know the importance of hydration when running.

-When trying to make a mix that’s healthy and appealing, many companies end up with drinks that just don’t taste good.
-The Clif Hydration, though, has got some of the best feedback about taste that any sports drink ever has.
+Sports drinks are well known for having a flavor that takes some getting used to.
+Most of us aren’t necessarily used to drinking salty liquids, and most sports drinks, because they are replacing electrolytes, have that element in different amounts.
+When trying to make a mix that’s healthy and appealing, many companies end up with drinks that opt more for healthy than appealing.
+Clif Hydration, though, has got some of the best feedback about taste that any sports drink ever has.

 It dissolves well in water and doesn’t leave a chalky residue or bitter aftertaste.
 The flavors are also slight and not overwhelming.
 They’re naturally flavored as well, so the nice taste isn’t artificial.

-You’ll get 60 calories worth of energy, and a dose of all an electrolyte blend.
+You’ll get 60 calories worth of energy, and a dose of electrolyte blend.

 - 60 calories per serving